Sasszem/heat-gun-firmware/README.md

  - safe - no danger of electric shock
  - simple to build - 1 layered PCB to make DIY etching possible
  - cheap - at most half the prize of an already alaviable one
- - opensource - mega328p + arduino code
+ - opensource - mega328p + arduino code -> repairable

  Progress:
   - schematic is 85% done